 You may want to go for black Aussies if you’re a penny-pinching, genuine dog lover.
 They deserve all the TLCs as they are usually left behind than the Aussies in other colors.

 Places to Find Black Australian Shepherd Puppies for Sale and Adoption

 Finding the right Australian Shepherd that is a good fit for your preferences, lifestyle, and household can take a long time.
 Think of it as a trial and error process, as your adoption application might get denied because of various reasons.

 To help you get started, here are some of the best places to find Australian Shepherd puppies for sale:

 - Watermark Australian Shepherds – Located in New York, this small hobby breeder can provide you with a healthy and well-tempered black Australian Shepherd.
-The puppies sold here are bred for three different roles: a companion dog (not for breeding), breeding-quality puppies (perfect for professional breeders), and performance puppies (for competing in the show ring).
+The puppies sold here are bred for three different roles: companion dogs (not for breeding), breeding-quality puppies (perfect for professional breeders), and performance puppies (for competing in the show ring).